 - However, side effects were significantly greater in the group receiving hydroxychloroquine compared to placebo (43% hydroxychloroquine versus 22% placebo (P < 0.001).
 Rates of hospitalizations and deaths did not differ significantly.

-In contrast, a retrospective, observational study conducted from March to early May of 2020 did report a positive effect with hydroxychloroquine on hospitalized patient mortality, used alone and with azithromycin when compared to no treatment.
-The study was published in the International Journal of Infectious Diseases in August 2020.
+A retrospective, observational study conducted from March to early May of 2020 did report a positive effect with hydroxychloroquine on hospitalized patient mortality, used alone and with azithromycin when compared to no treatment.
+The study from Arshad and colleagues was published in the International Journal of Infectious Diseases in August 2020.
 Authors note a limitation to their analysis was the retrospective, non-randomized, non-blinded study design.

 - Researchers looked at 2,541 patients, with a median total hospitalization time of 6 days.